-19 gmovizInitialise
+18 gmovizInitialise

-'promoter') and colour of the label.
+label\data Data frame or GRanges containing the labels.
+If a GRanges, label should be a metadata column containing the character strings of the labels. type and colour can also be used to store additional information about the type (e.g. 'gene' or 'promoter') and colour of the label.
 This information can be used to colour code the labels by supplying the colour column as the label\colour parameter.
-Data frames should additionally include the chr, start, end which dictate the position of the label.
-Colour of the labels, can be either a single value (applied to all labels) or a vector with the same length as the number of labels (for colour-coding).
-Size of the labels. space\between\labels label\orientation sort\sectors label\colour label\size
+Data frames should additionally include the chr, start, end which dictate the position of the label. label\colour Colour of the labels, can be either a single value (applied to all labels) or a vector with the same length as the number of labels (for colour-coding). label\size Size of the labels. space\between\labels Space between the labels label\orientation 'outside' to put the labels on the outside of the circle, 'inside' to put them If TRUE, the sectors will be plotted around the circle in alphabetical order.
+Othsort\sectors erwise, they will be in the order in which they appear in ideogram\data